CrimsonAS/tuio2qt/README.md

 Or make sure the plugin is loaded using the QT_QPA_GENERIC_PLUGINS environment variable.

-Right now, you must direct TUIO packets to port 40001.
+Right now, you must direct TUIO packets to the IP of the machine the application is running on, protocol UDP, port 40001.
 It'll be optional eventually (patches welcome), but I wanted a default, and this one happens to suit me well.

 ## Further work